 Asbestos is a naturally occurring mineral.
 Asbestos fibers do not evaporate or dissolve.
 They enter the environment’s air and water in several ways:

+Beyond some common symptoms and treatments, mesothelioma and lung cancer are two distinctly different diseases.
 Lung cancer is the second most common cancer in our country, according to the American Cancer Society.
 Malignant mesothelioma is comparatively rare.

 - Mesothelioma: typically appears within the outer lining of the lungs (this is called pleural mesothelioma, referring to the pleura, which is the lung’s protective lining).

-In addition to the differences in incidence rates and typical locations where these diseases develop, the causal factors behind each condition do not match up.
+In addition to the differences in incidence rates and typical locations where asbestos diseases develop, the causal factors behind each condition do not match up.